Ralph T. Smith: Illinois general assembly

 After his active navy service, he moved to Alton, Illinois and resumed the practice of law.
 In 1954, he was elected to the Illinois General Assembly, the legislative branch of the government of Illinois.
 He was re-elected for seven succeeding terms between 1954 and 1968, before becoming majority whip in 1963, and later speaker in 1967.

 United States Senate

 Upon the death of Everett Dirksen, Governor Richard B. Ogilvie appointed Smith to fill the vacancy in the United States Senate.
-He served from September 17, 1969 to November 16, 1970.
+He served from September 17, 1969, to November 16, 1970.
 He ran for re-election in the 1970 special election, but was defeated by Adlai E. Stevenson III, the son of former Illinois governor Adlai Stevenson II.
-When Smith ran against Stevenson, the Utah College Republicans sent a then unknown nineteen-year-old student, Karl Rove, to work on Smith's campaign.
+When Smith ran against Stevenson, the Utah College Republicans sent a 19-year-old student, Karl Rove, to work on Smith's campaign.

 Later life and death

 Following his defeat in 1970, he returned to practicing law.
 He died on August 13, 1972, in Alton.
-He is buried at Sunset Hill Cemetery, in Glen Carbon, Madison County, Illinois.
-His plot is located at the Mausoleum Chapel, Corridor 4, Crypt A, Grave 104.